tameidan1/CSE455FinalProject/README.md

 ## **Takeways**

 ### Problems Encountered
+1. Our most significant issue was the relative quality of the dataset.
+We noticed right away that many of the training images had low bird area relative to background area.
+What this meant was that the networks had less information pertaining to the birds for each image.
+Instead, they were mostly overwhelmed by the amount of background noise that had nothing to do with birds.
+We tried many data augmentation techniques to try and address this issue, and they worked to some extent.
+Fundamentally, however, the quality of the dataset makes the classification problem much harder.
+We believe that with a much higher quality dataset - such as one with birds occupying at least 50% of the image space - the models could easily get >95% accuracy even with minimal augmentation.
+2. We found it very time-consuming to test all of the models and also fine-tune hyper parameters.
+Grid search is very inefficient, especially with as many augmentations we experimented with.
+Even with utilizing a GPU, models took several hours to train and then test their accuracy.
+At times, it was frustrating to try to fine-tune a parameter, only to realize that our initial hypothesis for increasing accuracy was wrong after several hours.
+To help combat this, we utilized both the Kaggle Notebook and a Google Colab so we could increase our throughput and train multiple models at the same time.
+We also utilized multiple Google accounts to get access to more GPU time and used checkpoints to save the state of our model to transfer it between accounts when our training was interrupted by GPU over-use.
-1. We ran into quite a few issues with finding the best pre-trained net for our classification task.
+3. We ran into quite a few issues with finding the best pre-trained net for our classification task.
 Specifically, it was hard at the time to interpret the accuracy of our nets and what caused them to increase or decrease.
-For instance, when testing out ResNet50 and ResNet152, we noticed a drastic decrease in accuracy.
-After some research, we determined that the decrease in accuracy was likely because we hadn't trained the model for enough epochs since larger nets generally take longer to converge than smaller nets, such as ResNet18.
-We determined that we simply did not have enough GPU usage time between Google Colab and Kaggle Notebook, so we ultimately opted to choose smaller networks that we could finetune better.
+For instance, when testing out EfficientNet2 versus ResNet152, we noticed a drastic decrease in accuracy.
+After some research, we determined that the decrease in accuracy was likely because we hadn't trained the model for enough epochs since larger nets generally take longer to converge than smaller nets.
+Note that EfficientNet2 is much smaller than ResNet152, with about 21 million parameters compared to 60 million for ResNet152.
+Then, we determined that we simply did not have enough GPU usage time between between the Google Colab and Kaggle Notebook, so we ultimately opted to choose smaller networks like EfficientNet2 that we could finetune better.
-2. We found it very time-consuming to test all of these models and also fine-tune hyper parameters.
-Even utilizing a GPU for training, models often took several hours to complete training and then test their accuracy.
-It was at times frustrating to try to fine-tune a parameter, only to realize that our initial hypothesis for increasing accuracy was wrong after several hours.
-To help combat this, we utilized Kaggle Notebook as well as Google Colab so we could increase our throughput and train multiple models at the same time.
-We also utilized multiple Google accounts to get access to more GPU time and used checkpoints to save the state of our model to transfer it between accounts when our training was interrupted by GPU over-use
+4. Finally, we would have liked to explore very deep neural networks, such as WideResNet101.
+Unfortunately, we ran into a RAM barrier whenever we tried to train such deep networks.
+Since GPU RAM was limited to 15 GB, we could not load very large networks at all onto the Kaggle/Colab GPUs.
+Even when we tried lowering the batch size to 1, it did not work.
+This was very disappointing, since many of the deepest networks had the highest Top 1 accuracy ImageNet scores.

 ### What Would the Next Steps Have Been?
-One area we didn't explore as much as we would have liked was hyperparameter optimization.
-While we experimented with the learning rate and the number of epochs, we didn't get to dive into other hyperparameters such as decay, batch size, and the choice of an optimizer.
+1. One area we didn't explore as much as we would have liked was hyperparameter optimization.
+While we experimented with the learning rate, weight decay, etc. we didn't get to dive into other hyperparameters such as optimizers, momentum, and batch size.
 It was hard to explore many of these options since we wanted to refrain from changing multiple variables at once to better determine what was improving the accuracy of our model.
-Now that we have a model we know works well for our classification task and have found some good techniques for data augmentation, we would likely be able to improve our accuracy by adjusting these hyperparameters.
+However, after finding a good model that worked well for the classification task, we would likely be able to improve our accuracy by adjusting these hyperparameters more.
+Given the time and GPU resources, we would have performed additional experiments to determine the optimal hyperparameters for the EfficientNet model.
+2. Next, we would have liked to explore additional general training techniques.
+One interesting technique we read about was weight freezing.
+The basic idea here is that the early layers of pre-trained models could be "frozen", so that backpropogation do not change the weights.
+The aim is to preserve the general patterns that the early convolutional layers have learned, since they have already been trained on so much ImageNet data.
+If we had the time and compute, we would have tried freezing some early layers of the EfficientNet model.
+This may have led to significant performance gains, since the backpropogation during training can stop early.
+3. Finally, we would have liked to explore fine-tuning our model with more bird data.
+We did note that there were additional bird data with more species out in the Internet, but we did not have the compute resources to process all of them in addition to the given Kaggle dataset.
+Given the time and resources, we believe that fine-tuning our model with different bird species could lead to a significant boost in testing accuracy.
+At the very least, there would be less overfitting in our model.

 ## **Code**
-As mentioned before, we utilized both Google Colab and Kaggle Notebook.
-[Click Here for the Google Colab Code and Graphs](https://github.com/tameidan1/CSE455FinalProject/blob/main/GoogleColabCode.ipynb) and Here for the Kaggle Notebook Code
+As mentioned before, we utilized both Kaggle Notebook and the Google Colab and Kaggle Notebook.
+Our main code, experiments, and explanations are in the [Kaggle Notebook](https://www.kaggle.com/code/seulchanhan/birdsbirdsbirds), but additional models and graphs are available in the [Google Colab](https://github.com/tameidan1/CSE455FinalProject/blob/main/GoogleColabCode.ipynb).

-## **References**